 What should we bring to the rehearsal?

-You need to bring your New York state civil marriage license, programs, and unity candle (if applicable.)
+You need to bring your New York state civil marriage license, programs, and any other items for the ceremony (if applicable).

 How long is the rehearsal?

 The rehearsal will last for one (1) hour.
 You must show up on time, as no extra time will be allotted for the rehearsal if you are late.

 A wedding minister will assist your presider with facilitating the entire ceremony from processional to recessional.
 The rehearsal is also the time to clarify any last details with the wedding coordinator and clergy regarding the ceremony.

 How do we apply for a New York civil marriage license?

 View the New York State Health Department site for information about getting married.